thunguyen99/ganomede-coordinator/README.md

  * `active`
  * `gameover`

-### design note

-The game should be retrieved from the redis database, if not present then we will look in the couchdb database.

 ## Edit a game [PUT]

 ### body (application/json)

     {
-        "status": "active"
-    }

-### response [200] OK

-    {
-        "id": "ab12345789",
-        "type": "triominos/v1",
-        "players": [ "some_username_1", "some_username_2" ],
-        "turn": "some_username_1",
         "status": "active",
-        "gameData": { ... }
+        "gameOverData": { ... only if status is "gameover" ... }
     }

+### response [204] No content

 ### response [423] Locked

 ### design note

-The only change allowed using this method is to change "status" from "inactive" to "active".
+The only changes allowed using this method are:
+ - to change "status" from "inactive" to "active"
+ - to change "status" from "active" to "gameover"

 Will reply with status 423 otherwise.

-# Games Collection [/turngame/v1/auth/:token/games]
+# Games Collection [/coordinator/v1/auth/:token/games/active]

     + Parameters
         + token (string) ...
 User authentication token